1. Students must be a minimum age of 18 prior to attending the program.

-3. As part of your application for entrance to the school, applicants are required to submit a completed Health Declaration letter and Immunization records to the school.
-This information can be acquired from your medical providers, and are required to attest to your physical ability to enter the NDT Technology program.
+2. As part of your application for entrance to the school, applicants are must submit a completed Health Declaration letter and Immunization records to the school.

 In addition, a pregnant student is required to obtain a separate health clearance letter signed by her obstetrician in order to gain entrance to the Neurodiagnostic Technology program.

-4. An approved clinical affiliate (CA) site must be available for the student for clinical practicum.
-The local site will be arranged by the Institute of Heath Sciences faculty.
+3. An accredited hands-on internship site will be arranged for the student by the Institute of Health Sciences faculty – close to the student home .
 The student will visit and approve the clinical site prior to final acceptance into the program.

 - Read about Gainful Employment.